-The UK currently has no network of officially recognised places where motorhomes can stay overnight, other than formal campsites or the simpler CS/CL 5 van sites which are approved by some clubs for the use of their members.
+The UK currently has no network of officially recognised places where motorhomes and campervans can stay overnight, other than formal campsites or the simpler CS/CL 5 van sites which are approved by some clubs for the use of their members.
 This is in stark contrast to other countries in Europe where there are quite extensive networks of stopovers.

-So, in the UK it is necessary for stopovers to be set up an on ad hoc basis, if you want to provide facilities for motorhomes to stop over on your land you will need to know how to go about it.
+So, in the UK it is necessary for stopovers to be set up an on ad hoc basis, if you want to provide facilities for motorhomes and campervans to stop over on your land you will need to know how to go about it.

 We are always looking for approved stopover sites to add to our stopover listings, however we do try to keep our listing to approved sites only, as there are certain regulations (site licences and planning consent) for places that want to allow more than the occasional motorhome or caravan to stay overnight.
 See below for a resume of the legislation regarding Stopovers.

 If you already accept motorhomes on an unofficial basis, and want to be added to our listing please read on!